calzateu/customer-churn-mlops/README.md

 **Customer churn** occurs when users stop using a product or service.
 For subscription-based businesses, predicting churn is crucial to reduce revenue loss and improve customer retention.

-This project solves the **churn prediction** problem using machine learning, supported by a complete MLOps pipeline.
+This project addresses the **churn prediction** problem using machine learning, supported by a complete MLOps pipeline.

 ---